JalalAlbasri/ethfundme/README.md

 ```
 ganache-cli -b 3
 ```
+*Note: The UI will update properly if run without the increasing the blocktime in ganache-cli (-b 3) because I update the UI after every transaction but drizzle's automatic updating works best if the blockchain is started with increased blocktime*

 ### Configuring metamask

 Copy the 12 word mnemonic (seed phrase) given by ganache-cli in the previous command.